What is the difference between ENR’s Construction Cost Index and its Building Cost Index?

 Yes.
 Only once, in 1996.
 ENR was forced to switch from the mill price for structural steel to the 20-city average fabricated price for channel beams, I-beams and wide-flanges when ENR’s sources for mill prices left the structural market.Does ENR revise the indexes?

 Yes.
 On some occasions, ENR must revise the indexes.
-For example, last year ENR revised its March 2004 indexes shortly after their initial publication to reflect the huge surcharges being placed on structural steel.
-Revisions to national indexes are published below.
-ENR revised its March 2004 indexes for individual cities are published in the tables on the following pages.Do ENR's cost indexes capture all the factors influencing construction costs?
+For example, ENR revised its March 2004 indexes shortly after their initial publication to reflect the huge surcharges being placed on structural steel at that time.Do ENR's cost indexes capture all the factors influencing construction costs?

 No. ENR's two primary cost indexes, the Construction Cost Index and the Building Cost Index, each have only four components (inputs) -- cement, lumber, structural steel, and labor.
 They do not capture all the factors influencing project costs.
 They merely offer a snapshot of general cost trends.Why doesn't ENR publish data on construction costs in Florida or Arizona?